-Endometriosis is a painful chronic condition that can be hard to diagnose.
+Endometriosis is a chronic condition that can be hard to diagnose and painful.
 Endometriosis occurs when some of the tissue similar to the lining of the uterus (womb), called the endometrium, grows outside of the uterus.

 Some symptoms of endometriosis can include: